scheerio/Being_A_PM/README.md

 # Being_A_PM

-My take on what it means to be a Product Manager, based on research and learnings.
+I was curious about what it means to be a product manager.
+Here's my brief take on what it means to be a Product Manager, based on research, learnings, and online lectures.
+This includes frameworks to be aware of, tools to know, definitions, and more!

 # What is product management?